Cricket-India great Kapil Dev stable after angioplasty | Sports-Games

 Cricket-India great Kapil Dev stable after angioplasty

+Dev later tweeted that he was recovering.
+"Thank you everyone for all the love and concern," Dev wrote.
+"I am overwhelmed with the good wishes and well on the road to recovery."

-Nicknamed the "Haryana Hurricane", Dev played 131 tests and 225 one-dayers before retiring in 1994 as arguably the best Indian all-rounder.
-A crafty medium pacer and a free-scoring batsman, he led India to the 1983 World Cup title in a memorable triumph of the underdogs beating a formidable West Indies team in the Lord's final.
+Nicknamed the "Haryana Hurricane", Dev played 131 tests and 225 one-dayers before retiring in 1994 as arguably India's best all-rounder.
+A crafty medium-pacer and a free-scoring batsman, he led India to the 1983 World Cup title in a memorable triumph of the underdogs, beating a formidable West Indies team in the Lord's final.

-"Wishing @therealkapildev good health & a speedy recovery.
-Take care sir," tweeted former India opener Gautam Gambhir.
+"Praying for your speedy recovery.
+Get well soon," India captain Virat Kohli tweeted.
+Indian batting great Sachin Tendulkar also wished Dev well.
+India's cricket board, the BCCI, said: "The nation is well aware of his grit and spirit and we are very sure he will be out of the hospital soon."

 - READ MORE ON: